saleor/saleor-dashboard/.changeset/purple-dancers-confess.md

 "saleor-dashboard": minor
 ---

-You can now filter orders by IDs of orders.
-Input field can handle one or multiple IDs, just use a comma, space or Enter to separate them.
+Filters for orders now allow filtering by ID.
+This means its form handles one or multiple ID that you can attach by using comma, space, or enter for separation.